Eric Cantona: 1992–93 season

+— —Alex Ferguson, Cantona's manager at Manchester United.

 "The Frenchman waltzed into The Cliff, United's old training ground, and had team-mates in his thrall with barely a word.
 In his first season, the first of the Premier League era, he cultivated what would become the hallmarks of United for two decades: attacking football, ingenuity, aggression and an utter insistence on winning.
 As Paul Ince recalled: "He just had that aura and presence.
 He took responsibility away from us.
 It was like he said: 'I'm Eric, and I'm here to win the title for you'."